Back to blog

 Quick Answer: A Practical Test Automation Strategy

 For most web apps, the first useful automation layer is a small regression suite around login, roles, core navigation, lead forms, checkout or booking, critical integrations, and one or two high-value admin workflows.
 Use a regression testing checklist to keep that first suite tied to known release risk instead of automating low-value edge cases.
 Expand only after the team has stable selectors, predictable test data, useful CI reporting, and a clear owner for maintenance.
+If you need help turning that map into a practical operating model, NextPage's software testing services can pair automation planning with manual QA, release checks, and defect triage.

 Start With A Coverage Map, Not A Tool Debate